Jqmfg/Notes/IntroToLinux/Chapter1.md

 ## SUMMARY
 ___

-* The Linux foundation is a nonprofit consortium dedicated to fostering the growth of Linux
+* The Linux foundation is a nonprofit consortium dedicated to fostering the growth of Linux.
-* the Linux foundation training is for the community by the community
+* the Linux foundation training is for the community by the community.
-* It is distribution-flexible, technically advanced, and created with the leaders of the Linux community
+* It is distribution-flexible, technically advanced, and created with the leaders of the Linux community.
-* The three main distro families are fedora, SUSE, and Debian
+* The three main distro families are fedora, SUSE, and Debian.